 One of the aspects of touring in the US that I prefer to the French though is the self-service large cold drinks with as much ice as one would like.
 The French have no such thing, nor does just about anywhere else in the world except Thailand.
 The Thais may appreciate ice more than Americans.
 Even small cafes without refrigeration would have coolers full of ice cubes.

 The towns along route 96 were so small, only two in nearly two hundred miles had libraries, and I passed through both during hours when their libraries weren't open.
 Neither were Carnegies.
 I've only encountered two in five hundred miles, one in Salida and the other in Canon City.
 Both had had additions but still maintained their charm and majesty.
 The addition to the one in Salida even included pillars to its new handicapped-accessible entrance to match the original pillars at its former entrance, now closed as it was up a set of stairs.
 Both libraries fully acknowledged their benefactor.
-Carnegie was chiseled into the facade over the entrance to the Salida library, while the Canon City library had a plaque over its fireplace reading "This building is the gift of Andrew Carnegie."
+Carnegie had been branded into the facade over the entrance to the Salida library, while the Canon City library had a plaque over its fireplace reading "This building is the gift of Andrew Carnegie."
 It also had a sign over its computers warning "Use of profanity = loss of Internet privileges."
 Thanks to the warning, I restrained expressing my frustration with the slow and, at times, uncooperative computer I was on.

 I was lucky to be the first one on the computer, as I didn't read the sign that the library didn't open until ten am.
 I walked right on in at 9:45.
 The librarian explained that they opened earlier when there was a farmer's market out front, though few people realized it.

 I have had just a single one hundred mile day in my first five days on the road.
 I now need to average one hundred and ten miles a day if I hope to reach Bloomington by next weekend.
 If the winds return to normal its not impossible.
 I do end my days exhausted, but I'm adequately recovering with ten hours of sleep to keep at it.
-It helps that I've been out of bear country the last few days and can once again stock honey and can make a sandwich in the middle of the night when I wake up hungry.
+It helps that I've been out of bear country the last few days and can once again stock honey and can make a peanut butter and honey sandwich in the middle of the night when I wake up hungry.